gamk3/markdown-it-custom-preview/README.md

 ## Usage

-- Create a file at `.vscode/markdown-it-custom-preview.json` to configure your preview (see the Configuration section).
+- Create a file at using the command `Markdonw-it Custom Preview: `.
+This creates `.vscode/markdown-it-custom-preview.json` which you can modify to configure your preview (see the Configuration section).
 - Run the command: `Markdown-it Custom Preview: Open Preview`.
 This will open the preview window.
 - The extension will open a single preview pane that follows the active editor.
 Edit a markdown file and the preview updates live.